benjamn/immutable-tuple/README.md

 if (!child) node.set(item, child = new WeakMap);
 ```

-This approach is appealing because a [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) does not prevent its keys from being reclaimed by the garbage collector.
-Once a `tuple` becomes unreachable, its elements are free to disappear from the tree of `WeakMap`s whenever they too become unreachable.
-In other words, something like a `WeakMap` is exactly what we need.
+This approach is appealing because a `WeakMap` should allow its keys to be reclaimed by the garbage collector.
+That's the whole point of a `WeakMap`, after all.
+Once a `tuple` becomes unreachable because the program has stopped using it anywhere else, its elements are free to disappear from the pool of `WeakMap`s whenever they too become unreachable.
+In other words, something like a `WeakMap` is exactly what we need here.

-However, this strategy fails because `tuple`s can contain primitive values as well as object references, whereas a `WeakMap` only allows keys that are object references.
-To see how the `immutable-tuple` library gets around this limitation of `WeakMap`s, have a look at [this module](https://github.com/benjamn/immutable-tuple/blob/master/src/universal-weak-map.js).
+Unfortunately, this strategy stumbles because a `tuple` can contain primitive values as well as object references, whereas a `WeakMap` only allows keys that are object references.
+In other words, `node.set(item, ...)` would fail whenever `item` is not an object, if `node` is a `WeakMap`.
+To see how the `immutable-tuple` library gets around this `WeakMap` limitation, have a look at [this module](https://github.com/benjamn/immutable-tuple/blob/master/src/universal-weak-map.js).

 Astute readers may object that some bookkeeping data remains in memory when you create `tuple` objects with prefixes of primitive values, but the important thing is that no user-defined objects are kept alive by the `pool`.
 That said, if you have any ideas for reclaiming chains of `._strongMap` data, please [open an issue](https://github.com/benjamn/immutable-tuple/issues/new) or [submit a pull request](https://github.com/benjamn/immutable-tuple/pulls)!